Habutiii/tp/docs/DeveloperGuide.md

 >
 > **Extensions:**
 > - 2a.
 Index out of bounds.
 >   - 2a1.
-System displays error: “Index not found.”
+System displays error: "The person index provided is invalid"
+>   - 2a2.
+Agent provides the correct index"
->   - Use case ends.
+>   - Use case resumes from step 2
 >
 > - 2b.
 Invalid parameter format.
 >   - 2b1.
-System displays error specifying invalid field.
+System displays error specifying invalid field .
 >   - 2b2.
 Agent corrects input.
 >   - Use case resumes from step 2.
 >
 > - 3a.
-Duplicate detected.
+Duplicate clients detected.
 >   - 3a1.
-System displays duplicate warning.
+System displays "This person already exists in the address book."
 >   - Use case ends.
->
-> - 4a.
-Tag replacement error.
->   - 4a1.
-System rejects entire edit if one invalid tag is found.
->   - Use case ends.

 ---

-### Use case: `delete`
+### UC03 Use case: `delete`

 > **System:** Insurance Management App
 > **Actor:** Insurance Agent